KimYoungChang92/data-story/deep-learning/keras-R-tutorial/readme.md

 ```bash
 tensorboard --logdir=/model/tensorboard/
 ```
 after that, tensorboard will be available at http://localhost:6006.
+We will notice that, there are no data captured in tensorboard, because we haven't run any model point to specific tensorboard directory.
+We will continue to train with generators and callbacks.

-## Training with generator
+## Training with generators & callbacks
+We just need to specify the callbacks in the fit_generator and set the number of steps in each epoch, which is usually number of rows / batch_size.

 ```r
 valid.set <- my_generator(x_test,y_test,batch_size = nrow(x_test))()